 The Summer Writing Project is an annual collaboration between 1888 and JukePop that advocates writing and supports reading.
 This joint venture presents authors with the opportunity to craft their novellas one chapter at a time with immediate quantitative and qualitative feedback from their readers, while also broadcasting their words to an audience eager for the next great storyteller.

 Throughout the Summer Writing Project we present a series of free educational essays, lectures, and podcast episodes to support our writers and the community.
-For information about Summer Writing Project 2017 please visit 1888.center/swp.
-Visit 1888.center/thtw to listen to our free weekly podcast.
+1888 is a publisher of classic dime novels, contemporary novellas, and The Cost of Paper, an annual anthology of international short stories.
+Click here to visit our complete catalogue.

 Black Hill Press and JukePop are collaborating with the Santa Clara County Library District and California Public Libraries to advocate writing and support reading with their Summer Writing Project (SWP).